lab-v2/pyreason/docs/source/tutorials/llm_generated_rules.rst

 The Prompt
 ----------
-Instead of asking the LLM to generate arbitrary rules, the prompt describes a specific reasoning goal: deriving which department a student belongs to.
+The prompt describes a specific reasoning goal: deriving which department a student belongs to.
 The head predicate name is fixed to ensure consistent, comparable output across LLMs.

 .. code:: python